 PA students also benefit from extensive hands-on experiences—starting early in the course of their studies.
 They work with patient-actors who assume the roles of patients with specific medical histories, train in modern medical facilities for clinical rotations, and benefit from clinician-patient encounters in supervised clinical practice experiences.

-As a result of all this training, our graduates are exceptionally prepared and highly sought after.
+As a result of all this training, our PA Studies program graduates are exceptionally prepared and highly sought after.
 First-time pass rate for our graduates on the Physician Assistant National Certifying Exam is exceptionally high.
 Our graduates are so highly valued by employers that half pursue active job leads before graduation.

-Program consists of five consecutive terms (14 continuous months) of classroom instruction and four consecutive terms (12 continuous months) of clinical rotations in multiple medical disciplines.
+Our program consists of five consecutive terms (14 continuous months) of classroom instruction and four consecutive terms (12 continuous months) of clinical rotations in multiple medical disciplines including emergency medicine, family medicine, internal medicine, prenatal care/gynecology, general surgery, pediatrics and behavioral medicine.